 FEEDBACK RESPONSE Non Residential Uses Fylde Borough Council's Head of Housing and Regeneration response provides support for the proposed development, particularly the provision of a new health centre.
-They also recognise that all concepts show communities facilities to be sustainability located and easily accessible by foot.
-The public consultation suggested the possibility of a petrol station with convenience store being included within the Masterplan.
-The 'Right to Ride' representative for Cycling UK agreed with the idea of having such a use on the A586 frontage and three other responses agreed that such a use would be best served off the A586 nearer to Little Eccleston on the northern boundary.
-Seven responses stated that they did not want a convenience store/filling station for reasons including the potential negative consequences that this could have on existing services in the Village and that similar previous operations have closed in the area, with the assumption that this would be a generally uneconomical option.
-Local Plan policy, although it does not preclude a use.
-Were this to occur then the merits or otherwis at that time.
-Other One resident highlighted the need for an easement to the rear of the properties on Copp Lane to access existing septic tanks.
-Any existing easement rights would have to be tak detail planning application stages, where neighbor that stage as part of the planning application proce One resident identified the need for the development to have adequate lighting This is a detailed matter for the planning application One resident identified the possibility of including a 'police house' on the site.
-There has been no request for a police house by t One resident suggested the need for electrical charging points.
-This is a matter for the detailed planning application local plan policy on this matter.
-A response was received from Great Eccleston Copp CE School which stated that they are currently under-subscribed and requested that proposals for a primary school are withdrawn due to the potential impact on the future of the existing schools in the village.
-Furthermore, 1 response suggested that there was no need for the school as there are already 2 undersubscribed in the village. is a requirement set out in the adopted Local Plan. make land available for a school, although its deliv authority.
-They will have the power to delay its de National Grid stated that it has no record of identified apparatus within the Masterplan area, including high voltage electricity assets, high-pressure gas pipelines, and gas distribution's intermediate and high-pressure apparatus.
-1 commented that the constraints and opportunities of the site were not readily identifiable, with board 4 only acting as a summary without including any explanatory text detailing the constraints and opportunities.
+They also recognise that all concepts show communities facilities to be sustainability located and easily accessible by foot. convenience store being included within the Masterplan.
+The 'Right to Other One resident highlighted the need for an easement to the rear of the properties on Copp Lane to access existing septic tanks.
+Any existing easement rights would have to be taken into account by the developers at the detail planning application stages, where neighbouring properties would be consulted at that stage as part of the planning application process.
+One resident identified the need for the development to have adequate lighting This is a detailed matter for the planning application stages.
+One resident identified the possibility of including a 'police house' on the site.
+There has been no request for a police house by the relevant Policy Constabulary.
+One resident suggested the need for electrical charging points.
+This is a matter for the detailed planning application stages which will need to consider local plan policy on this matter.
+The need for a new primary school has been identified by the Local Education Authority and is a requirement set out in the adopted Local Plan.
+This Masterplan is therefore required to make land available for a school, although its delivery is the responsibility of the education authority.
+They will have the power to delay its delivery if considered appropriate on the basis of existing primary schools being undersubscribed.
+National Grid stated that it has no record of identified apparatus within the Masterplan area, including high voltage electricity assets, high-pressure gas pipelines, and gas distribution's intermediate and high-pressure apparatus. · 1 commented that the constraints and opportunities of the site were not readily identifiable, with board 4 only acting as a summary without including any explanatory text detailing the constraints and opportunities.
 1 response suggested that the development could impact the economic viability of farming the dovecote land and suggested that the monument's setting would be damaged by development.
+The site is allocated in the local plan and as such the principle of development is accepted.
+Histroric England have been a key stakeholder within the masterplan process and have raised no concerns regarding impact on the Dovecote.